davdma/TransferLearningArgonne2/README.md

 ![download](https://github.com/davdma/TransferLearningArgonne2/assets/42689743/bba6d06c-9edb-41a3-9a7c-892024d3586a)

 Comparing `DNN-Base-Target` to `DNN-Transfer-Target` plots we see an improvement in the prediction in the target task of "PFAS-like" substances in our model from the transfer.
 However, if we look at `DNN-Base-PFAS` and `DNN-Transfer-PFAS` we see that the transfer seems to have made the model averse to categorizing PFAS as bioaccumulative and underpredict when before it had been overpredicting.
+It seems from the experiment that our PFAS-like substances were not enough for meaningful learning to occur in the PFAS domain, further highlighting the difficulties of overcoming the PFAS data gap.